Janet L. Mayfield

 - Chief Executive Officer and Director

-Janet has B.S. in Accounting and has been a CPA for over twenty years.
+Ms. Mayfield has a B.S. in Accounting and has been a CPA for more than 20 years.
 She has extensive experience in management and finances of non-profit organizations and continues to serve on the boards and advisory committees of other non-profit organizations in the community.
-Ms. Mayfield has also been an instructor and lecturer at the local campus of the University of Hawai'i.
+Ms. Mayfield also has been an instructor and lecturer at the local campus of the University of Hawai'i.

 Charles R. "Chipper" Wichman, Jr.

-Chipper joined NTBG's staff in 1976, after graduating from the Horticultural Internship program.
+Mr. Wichman joined NTBG's staff in 1976, after graduating from NTBG's Horticultural Internship program.
 He spent his early career developing Limahuli Garden.
-During this time, he obtained a Special Subzone designation in the Conservation District for the entire Limahuli Valley, restored ancient taro terraces, developed a collection of rare and endangered native Hawaiian plants, opened the garden to educational tours, and added the 989-acre Limahuli Preserve.
+During his time as Director there, he obtained a Special Subzone designation in the Conservation District for the entire Limahuli Valley, restored ancient taro terraces, developed a collection of rare and endangered native Hawaiian plants, opened the garden to educational tours, and added the 989-acre Limahuli Preserve.
 Subsequently Limahuli was named the Best Natural Botanical Garden in the United States by the American Horticultural Society.

 In addition to his work in conservation and education, he has led efforts to perpetuate and preserve native Hawaiian culture with projects such as a four-year Indigenous Communities Mapping Initiative Project at Limahuli.

-When he assumed leadership of the organization in 2003, Mr. Wichman brought renewed focus to NTBG's conservation and horticulture efforts and a greater appreciation of the native Hawaiian culture.
+When he assumed leadership of the overall organization as CEO and Director in 2003, and later as President, Mr. Wichman brought renewed focus to NTBG's conservation and horticulture efforts, and to the native Hawaiian culture.

-On January 1st, 2019 Mr. Wichman stepped down from the CEO position and assumed the role of President.
+On January 1, 2019, Mr. Wichman stepped down from the CEO and Director positions but retained the role of President.

 - Director of Science and Conservation